gupta-shat/mspevent.github.io/_posts/2019-08-15-How-to-use-git.md

  Thank You ***Linus Torvalds*** for giving `Git Bash Here` Because it gives me the feel of **Linux Interface**.

-And you will soon addict to this screen :
+And soon you will addicted to see this screen :
  ![screen](/images/capture1.JPG)

   ***Congratualtions!*** You've successfully installed the Git in your System.